Unlearning Inversion Attacks for Graph Neural Networks: Proposed Method

-\textbf{Unlearning-Aware Attack Model Training.} We train the attack model $g$ on the shadow dataset $\Gcal^{\mathrm{sha}}$ using the outputs of the shadow victim model $f'$.
+We train the attack model $g$ on the shadow dataset $\Gcal^{\mathrm{sha}}$ using the outputs of the shadow victim model $f'$.
 Given the shadow query set $\Qcal_{\mathrm{sha}}$ with known membership labels, we optimize a link‐prediction loss: